stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 6. Select the *Routed Network* radio button
 7. For CIDR Block enter **192.168.#.0/24** (where # is your student #)

-    • If your designated student number is between 1 and 9, your CIDR block should look like this: **192.168.1.0/24** - This example represents student number 1
+    • For Example.
+If your designated student number is between 1, then your CIDR block should look like this: **192.168.1.0/24** - This example represents student number 1

-    • For students 10 thru 20 it should look like this: **192.168.10.0/24** - This example represents student number 10
 8. Enter **192.168.#.1** for the Default Gateway IP - Example: 192.168.1.1
 9. Make sure DHCP is Enabled by clicking on the *checkbox*
 10. Enter **192.168.#.100-192.168.#.200** for IP Range